How to save money on household bills

 Full Fact (a fact-checking charity) found that households paid £883 more for energy in 2016 than in 2010, assuming they used the same amount of gas and electricity, and taking inflation into account.

-Know what you’re currently spending
+Know what you’re currently spending on household bills

 While this sounds like we’re mansplaining, but stick with us for a moment!
-It’s easy after a few years to fall into the trap of just paying bills and not fully caring whether you can save money or not.
+It’s easy after a few years to fall into the trap of just paying your household bills and not fully caring whether you can save money or not.

-Start by gathering all your bills from the last year.
+Start by gathering all your household bills from the last year.
 It’s worth cross-checking all of the figures against bank statements.

 Once you have a good idea of what you’re spending you need to write out what you’re paying for (the contract) and what you’re actually using.
 If there’s a miss-match between the two lists then you might have an opportunity to find a better package.